apache/mynewt-site/docs/os/modules/split/split.md

 Newt commands like download, size, create-image have been expanded to perform operations twice (once for loader and once for app) if the loader target is present.

 During normal single-image builds, the `targetBuilder` initializes and builds the application `builder`.
-During the split image build, the target builder performs the steps outlined in the section above using the two `builder`s for the loader and app.
+During the split image build, the `targetBuilder` performs the steps outlined in the section above using the two `builder`s for the loader and app.

 Special symbol and link features are designed as follows: